Tobylau0525/github-tutorial/README.md

 **git remote rm origin**:remove the path from local to github
 **git push -u origin master**:push the file to github at the same time,it will save the path so next time when you want to do `git push` you just need to type git push.

+**Rm -rf**:force remove a file
+(must be outside the file before deleting it,you can't delete a file if you are in it)  -r :continue to delete until everything in the file is gone
+-f:(with force) even if the file is protected
+***Be careful***

 1 Go into your c9 account [(www.c9.io)](https://www.c9.io)
 2 Type `cd ~/workspace` this will make sure you are out of any files and back to basically the home page of cloud 9